penced0513/idkwdywtd/README.md

 Currently, when you hit invite, the only way you can see if the invite was sent was seeing the name removed from the list of users, or seeing it in the pending members section.
 I want invites to be a bit more intuitive, so a notification of which users were invited when clicking invite is planned.
 This would also solve notifying when a group is invited and all the members were already attending the event, so no actual invites were sent.
 ### Media Queries
 Currently, the app is not mobile friendly.
 Some parts may look acceptable on mobile, however, there are currently no break points for mobile users.
+### User Profiles
+Users can't update their information including their profile pic.
+I also plan on adding a groups/events in common to that page.

 ## Big Picture
 ### Activities